cazci/mlh/README.md

    ```
 ## Tech And Reasons

-**NestJS** - NestJS is a moders javascript framework for building efficient, scalable Node.js web applications.
+**NestJS** - NestJS is a modern javascript framework for building efficient, scalable Node.js web applications.
 It has in-built support for popular JS libraries like express.js, rxjs, typeorm, and mongoose.
-Moreover, it combines elements for OOP, FP and FRP and allows to code in Typescript.
+Moreover, it combines the elements of OOP, FP and FRP and allows to code in Typescript.

 _Alternatives_
 * Spring Boot